sjkaursb93/Defender-for-cloud-learning-collection/README.md

 From the Microsoft Defender for Cloud blade, click on environment settings, click on  your subscription.
 You'll see the screen as below.
 The details, settings, price will provide you additional details.
 <img width="893" alt="image" src="https://github.com/sjkaursb93/Defender-for-cloud-learning-collection/assets/112006044/353f8aae-a45f-4cba-ad73-58569fba9ddd">

-For instance, Defender for CSPM, is one of Microsoft Defender for Cloud's main pillars is [cloud security posture management (CSPM)](https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management).
-CSPM, provides detailed visibility into the security state of your assets and workloads, and provides hardening guidance to help you efficiently and effectively improve your security posture.
+For instance, Defender for CSPM, is one of Microsoft Defender for Cloud's main pillars.
+[Cloud security posture management (CSPM)](https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management)(CSPM), provides detailed visibility into the security state of your assets and workloads, and provides hardening guidance to help you efficiently and effectively improve your security posture.
 Follow the subsequent links to learn more about different defender plans. <br>

-**Once you have set up Defender, these are the next steps to follow:**
+**Once you have set up Defender, these are the next steps:**

 ### Workbooks
 Workbooks are a common feature among, Defender, Monitor and Sentinel.
 It is extremely helpful to track your organization's security posture.
 There are many pre-defined workbooks available which can help you get started.
 For instance, [Coverage Workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#coverage-workbook) and [Vulnerability Assessment Findings Workbooks](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#vulnerability-assessment-findings-workbook)